Leslie Williams (politician): Political career

 Williams' first tilt at public office was at the 2007 State Election where she was defeated by Nationals-turned-independent member, Rob Oakeshott.
-Williams gained a 3.4 percent swing towards the Nationals.
+Williams gained a 3.4-point swing toward the Nationals.
 When Oakshott resigned the seat to contest a by-election in the Federal parliament, Williams again contested the seat against Oakshott's staffer and independent candidate, Peter Besseling.
-Besseling won the by-election despite a large 23.7-point swing towards Williams and the Nationals.
+Besseling won the by-election despite a large 23.7-point swing toward Williams and the Nationals.

 Williams again contested Port Macquarie at the next general election, the 2011 state election, and won against Besseling with a two-party-preferred swing of 10.9 points to the Nationals, giving Williams a 6.4-point margin against her independent opponent.
 She actually won enough votes on the first count to reclaim the seat for the Nationals without the need for preferences.

 Her victory was put down in part to anger at Besseling's association with Oakeshott, who kept federal Labor in office as a minority government after the 2010 federal election.
 Port Macquarie has long been National heartland, and had been a comfortably safe National seat in "traditional" two-party matchups with Labor even when Oakeshott held it without serious difficulty as an independent.

 Following the 2015 state election, Williams was sworn in as the Assistant Minister for Education, the Minister for Aboriginal Affairs, and the Minister for Early Childhood Education in the second Baird government.

-On 20 September 2020, Williams announced she had resigned from the National Party and intended to defect to the Liberal Party, citing the "reckless and unreasonable behaviour" of the Nationals leader John Barilaro in threatening to move the party to the crossbench.
-She became a Liberal Party member later that night.
+On 20 September 2020 Williams announced she had resigned from the National Party and intended to defect to the Liberal Party, citing the "reckless and unreasonable behaviour" of the Nationals leader John Barilaro in threatening to move the party to the crossbench.
+She became a member of the Liberal Party later that night.
+Barilaro threatened to move to the crossbench over a dispute with the Liberal Party regarding a koala protection policy, though the matter was later resolved.
+Port Macquarie and its surrounds are known for having a large koala population, which is estimated to be around 2,000, and the region is home to the Hello Koalas sculpture trail and the Koala Hospital.
+Barilaro also announced that the National Party would field a candidate in the seat of Port Macquarie at the 2023 New South Wales state election.
+The Nationals selected local mayor Peta Pinson as their candidate, though Williams was easily re-elected.
+Following her re-election, Williams said the Nationals should have focused "more on seats like Monaro" than fielding a candidate in Port Macquarie.

+On 2 June 2023, Williams was granted retention of The Honourable title by the Governor for life, for having served as Deputy Speaker for more than three years.

+In January 2025, Williams announced her resignation.